Uniform inference for value functions: Introduction

-We illustrate the methods using job training program data set first analyzed by \citet{LaLonde86} and subsequently by many others, including \citet{HeckmanHotz89}, \citet{DehejiaWahba99}, \citet{SmithTodd01, SmithTodd05}, \citet{Imbens03}, and \citet{Firpo07}, without making any assumptions on dependence between potential outcomes in the experiment.
+We illustrate the methods empirically using job training program data set first analyzed by \citet{LaLonde86} and subsequently by many others, including \citet{HeckmanHotz89}, \citet{DehejiaWahba99}, \citet{SmithTodd01, SmithTodd05}, \citet{Imbens03}, and \citet{Firpo07}, without making any assumptions on dependence between potential outcomes in the experiment.
 This experimental data set has information from the National Supported Work Program used by \citet{DehejiaWahba99}.
 We document strong heterogeneity of the job training treatment across the distribution of earnings.
 The uniform confidence bands for the treatment effect distribution function are imprecisely estimated at some parts of the earnings distribution.
 These large uniform confidence bands may in part be attributed to the large number of zeros contained in the data set, but are also inherent to the fact that the distribution function is everywhere only partially identified.

 The remainder of the paper is organized as follows.
 Section \ref{sec:model} defines the statistical model of interest for the value function.
-Section \ref{sec:differentiability} establishes directional differentiability for the (nonstochastic) maps of interest.
+Section \ref{sec:differentiability} establishes directional differentiability for the functionals of interest.
 Inference procedures are established in Section \ref{sec:inference}.
-Section \ref{sec:bounds} provides an example for the bounds on the treatment effect distribution function.
-It provides Monte Carlo simulations, and an empirical application to job training is discussed in Section \ref{sec:application}.
+An empirical application to job training is discussed in Section \ref{sec:application}.
 Finally, Section \ref{sec:conclusion} concludes.
-All proofs are relegated to the \hyperref[appn]{Appendix}.
+Monte Carlo simulation descriptions and results and all proofs are relegated to the supplementary appendix.